Planar fault-tolerant logical measurements with low qubit overhead: Methods

-For planar BB codes, smooth (rough) boundaries consists of boundary $X$ ($Z$) stabilizers indicated by red (blue) circles; block circles denote overlapped $X$ and $Z$ stabilizers, called bulk stabilizers; see Fig.~\ref{fig:boundary}(a).
+For planar BB codes, smooth (rough) boundaries consists of boundary $X$ ($Z$) stabilizers indicated by red (blue) circles; black circles denote overlapped $X$ and $Z$ stabilizers, called bulk stabilizers; see Fig.~\ref{fig:boundary}(a).
 To construct a code that measures the $X$ logical operators, we convert one of the two rough boundaries into a smooth boundary.
 This is achieved by removing certain $Z$ stabilizers in the vicinity of that smooth boundary.
 This operation effectively reduces the number of logical qubits to zero.
-Now, we provide the detailed procedure: \begin{itemize} \item As shown in Fig.~\ref{fig:boundary}(b), on the right-side rough boundary, remove boundary $Z$ stabilizers and $B-1$ columns of $Z$ stabilizers in the bulk region (converting $B-1$ columns of bulk stabilizers into boundary $X$ stabilizers), where $B$ is the size of template stabilizers (called tiles); \item Remove qubits according to the cutting rule, and remove all stabilizers whose supports are empty, resulting in the eventual code as shown in Fig.~\ref{fig:boundary}(c). \end{itemize}
+Now, we provide the detailed procedure: \begin{itemize} \item As shown in Fig.~\ref{fig:boundary}(b), on the right-side rough boundary, remove boundary $Z$ stabilizers and $B-1$ columns of $Z$ stabilizers in the bulk region (converting $B-1$ columns of bulk stabilizers into boundary $X$ stabilizers), where $B$ is the size of template stabilizers (called tiles); \item Remove qubits according to the cutting rule, and remove all stabilizers whose supports are empty, resulting in the eventual code as shown in Fig.~\ref{fig:boundary}(c). \end{itemize} Following the above procedure, we can generate a code with zero logical qubits that incorporates all the required measurement channels.
+We note that for certain codes, further fine-tuning near the boundary, referred to as topological-order completion~\cite{Liang2025}, could be necessary.